On this Page:

 From top left to bottom right: Larisa Gavrilova, Mariah Richardson, Armin Hojjaty, Stephanie Reyes, Amber Arroyo, Hannah Dillon, Matthew Zawadzki, Jason Lee, Izza Belle Ygnalaga, Giovanni Alvarado, Stephanie Soto Rodriguez, Jessica Chapman, Amanda Small, Maya Changaran Kumarath, Sierra Henderson, John Vang, Destiny Macedo, Yesenia Ramirez Sigala, Tammy Yung, Tamy Do.

-Giovanni Alvarado, Trixy Angelie, Amber Arroyo, Valeria Cervantes, Jessica Chapman, Pedro Garcia, Larisa Gavrilova, Sierra Henderson, Maryam Hussain, Esther Lapite, Destiny Macedo, Stephanie Reyes, Mandy Small, Maria Talamantes, Matthew Zawadzki.
+Giovanni Alvarado, Trixy Angelie, Valeria Cervantes, Jessica Chapman, Pedro Garcia, Sierra Henderson, Esther Lapite, Destiny Macedo, Stephanie Reyes, Maria Talamantes

 Carmen Kho was an international student from Malaysia.
 She obtained her MA in Clinical Psychology from California State University Dominguez Hills, and her PhD in Psychological Sciences from University of California Merced.
 With the Stress and Health Lab she is working on examining how one's context, including culture, fluctuates and changes in everyday life, and how this may impact one's social, affective, and physical health.
 Carmen Kho is currently an assistant professor at the Human Development and Family Science department, North Dakota State University.
 She loves traveling, spicy food, and the color green.